Pagani Huayra: Roadster BC

-Introduced in July 2019, the Huayra BC Roadster is the track-oriented version of the Roadster.
+Introduced in July 2019, the Huayra Roadster BC is the track-oriented version of the Roadster.
 It shares few aerodynamic parts as present on the BC and has a modified version of the 6.0-litre twin-turbocharged V12 engine rated at 802 PS and 774.5 lbft of torque.
 The 7-speed Xtrac sequential gearbox with single clutch used on the roadster is 35% lighter than a contemporary dual-clutch gearbox.
-The Huayra BC Roadster sits at 1250 kg which is slightly heavier than the coupe, with a dry weight of 1218 kg.
+The Huayra Roadster BC sits at 1250 kg which is slightly heavier than the coupe, with a dry weight of 1218 kg.
 It is 66 lb lighter than the normal Roadster 1280 kg.
-The monocoque of the BC Roadster is constructed of carbon-titanium HP62 material to keep weight low and make the construction rigid.
-The BC Roadster is claimed to generate 1102 lb of downforce at 174 mph due to its large fixed rear wing and aerodynamic elements.
+The monocoque of the Roadster BC is constructed of carbon-titanium HP62 material to keep weight low and make the construction rigid.
+The Roadster BC is claimed to generate 1102 lb of downforce at 174 mph due to its large fixed rear wing and aerodynamic elements.
 In addition to movable active Aero elements, the titanium exhaust incorporates flaps in the catalytic converters to divert exhaust gases over the underfloor elements like a Formula 1 car's blown diffuser.
-Production of the Huayra BC Roadster will be limited to 40 units only.
+Production of the Huayra Roadster BC will be limited to 40 units only.
+It is often erroneously known as the 'BC Roadster'.